Finance

 Construction Outlook

-Despite a more uncertain economic and geopolitical environment, VINCI Construction can continue to draw on its broad spectrum of expertise, geographical diversification and decentralised organisation to keep its business model resilient, produce revenue close to 2024 levels and further improve its operational performance.
+In order to minimise the impact of a persistently uncertain economic and geopolitical environment, VINCI Construction can continue to draw on its broad spectrum of expertise, geographical diversification and decentralised organisation.
+These strengths should help to keep its business model resilient, its 2026 revenue close to its 2025 levels (at constant exchange rates) and its Ebit margin at least steady.

 Soletanche Freyssinet, a world leader in specialist civil engineering, operates in more than 100 countries and is active on a very fragmented market.
 Its competitors include Trevi, Bauer and Keller in special foundations, and VSL (a Bouygues subsidiary) in prestressing and stay cable systems.